SHAH ABBAS I (1587 - 1629) - "The Great"

 Abbas liked Isfahan - which was perhaps his main reason for relocating from Qazvin.
 It was more central, on a river - and it had been a capital before, under the Seljuqs (they'd made spectacular additions to the Friday Mosque).
 It also symbolised the ongoing Iranification of the empire.
 Isfahan as visited today is largely Abbas' achievement: especially the great square (Maidan) surrounded by the Ali Qapu (entrance to the palace), Lutf Allah Mosque, Royal Mosque, the Bazaar - on the site of an ancient polo ground, and the Allahverdi Bridge.

 The Portuguese had dominated the Indian Ocean since Vasco da Gama established the sea-route to India in 1498.
-They established a base in Hormuz and took Bahrain under Abbas' nose - he had no navy to confront them.
-In 1622, the English East India Company (founded 1600) helped evict them - in return for access to Persian trade.
+They now controlled the Gulf, having earlier established a base in Hormuz and, in 1525, taken Bahrain under Ismail's nose - in any case he had no navy to confront them.
+But Abbas was determined to confront them.
+In 1622, the English East India Company (founded 1600), with their own ships to match those of the Portuguese, helped evict them - in return for access to Persian trade.
 But the Dutch East India Company (founded 1602) was soon active in competition.
+The Farman granted to the EIC after the capture of Hormuz in 1622 regulated relations between Persia and the British for over a century.
+In time, though, Abbas allowed the Portuguese an opportunity to resume trade in the Gulf, subtly accommodating them along with British, while later shahs extended these privileges to Dutch and French traders as well..

 English travellers included Sir Anthony and Sir Robert Sherley, who advised the shah on military matters - and left an account of their journeys.